-RFP responses—that stands for request for proposals—are a tool buyers use to evaluate new vendors or renew existing contracts.
+RFP responses—that stands for request for proposals—are a tool buyers use to evaluate new qualified vendors or renew existing contracts.
 And they’re an essential sales tool: Research shows RFP responses account for a whopping 41 percent of revenue.
 That’s why having a process to optimize RFP response writing is critical.
 After all, RFPs aren’t always easy to answer.

 The secret to making RFP responses less painful is to have a process that makes overcoming these challenges easier so you can finish faster, improve quality, and win more—all while maintaining your sanity.
 We’ll show you how.